No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Experiments

-\subsubsection{\textbf{Sensitivity Analysis}}
+To systematically evaluate different generative frameworks (diffusion v.s.
+GAN) for FSS, we developed a StyleGAN2~\cite{karras2020analyzing} based implementation that mirrors our conditioning mechanism.
+Specifically, the architecture consisted of a prior encoding network that maps coarse priors to latent vectors, which are then concatenated with Gaussian noise for conditioning.
+The generator follows StyleGAN2's architecture with the final layer modified for mask prediction.
+As shown in Table~\ref{tab:gan_comparison}, our diffusion-based approach demonstrates consistent performance advantages across all annotation types.
+This indicates that the progressive denoising process in diffusion models provides a more effective framework for handling uncertainty in coarse priors.

+\subsubsection{Sensitivity Analysis}

-Furthermore, we conducted a sensitivity analysis on two key parameters: the number of DDIM sampling steps and the k-shot number.
-Noted that even in many-shot scenarios, our DiffUp requires only a single inference pass.
-As illustrated in Figure~\ref{vis:ddim-steps-nshot}, both computational resources (reflected by sampling steps) and data availability (k-shot number) slightly influenced DiffUp's performance.
+Furthermore, we conducted a sensitivity analysis on two key parameters: DDIM sampling steps and the k-shot number.
+It is worth noting that even in many-shot scenarios, our DiffUp requires only a single inference pass.
+As illustrated in Fig.~\ref{vis:ddim-steps-nshot}, both computational resources (reflected by sampling steps) and data availability (k-shot number) slightly influenced DiffUp's performance.